-GFB is also hoping to be able to operate other services in the locality too, but this will be dependant on finding drivers who would be willing to make a regular commitment.
-This could include a new route serving Whitchurch Hill, Cray's Pond and Goring Heath to replace the current Thames Travel service that is under threat.
+GFB operates a number of services in the locality, and is hoping to expand where demand exists, but this will be dependant on finding drivers who would be willing to make a regular commitment.
+This could include a new route serving Checkendon, Stoke Row, Greys Court and Henley, or Sunday services on the route to Wallingford.

 There is also the possibility of occasional excursions, e.g. to Greys Court, Nuffield Park and Basildon Park/Beale Park, or other local destinations if people are interested; charter journeys; and services in conjunction with local events such as the Regatta

 Who can drive the minibuses?

 As the vehicles are certified for 16 or fewer passenger seats and are operated under what is known as a Section 22 permit, they can be driven by those holding a category D1 licence.
 Category D1 licences should already be held by all those holding a normal car licence prior to 1997, but this will expire when they reach 70 years old.
 The process to retain the minibus entitlement involves passing a medical to PCV standard.
 The driver has to complete a D2 form (Application for Lorry, Bus or Minibus driving licence) and also get their doctor to complete a D4 (Medical Examination Report).
 Both the D2 and D4 then have to be sent to the DVLA to enable them to renew the driving licence.
 This process has to be repeated every 3 years.